MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 **Eldoran Ghosts**:
 - **Appearance**: The ghosts are dressed in ancient Eldoran attire, their expressions solemn and wise.
-- **Riddle**: The ghosts speak in unison, their voices echoing in the chamber: "Answer us this riddle, and you may pass: I am not alive, but I grow; I don’t have lungs, but I need air; I don’t have a mouth, and I can drown.
+- **Riddle**: The ghosts speak in unison, their voices echoing in the chamber: "Answer us this riddle, and you may pass: I am not physically alive, but I grow; I don’t have lungs, but I need air; I don’t have a mouth, but I can drown.
 What am I?"

 **Answer**: The answer to the riddle is "fire."